Calathea Makoyana a.k.a Peacock Plant

 Diseases & Pests

 The most common pests that you can encounter whilst caring for your Calathea Makoyana are aphids, spider mites and scale.
 The most common disease you may encounter is root rot if the plant is over-watered and Pseudomonas leaf spot.
-For a wide range of information on combating a large range of indoor plant diseases and pests click here.
+For a wide range of information on combating a large range of indoor plant diseases and pests see all pests & diseases.

 Calathea Makoyana are considered to be non toxic.